Benjamin Prichard’s (Prichard’s Distillery)

 - Benjamin Prichard’s Single Malt Whiskey (80 Proof/40% ABV)

-Plans are underway to relocate production to ‘Fontanel Mansion & Farm’ which is located at 4225 Whites Creek Pike, Whites Creek, Nashville, Tennessee.
-Directions to the new location can be found here.
+They were reportedly planning to relocate production to ‘Fontanel Mansion & Farm’ which is located at 4225 Whites Creek Pike, Whites Creek, Nashville, Tennessee.
+At this time, Prichard’s Distillery continues to operate at their Kelso location.

 Collier and McKeel

 Collier and McKeel Distillery was established in 2010.

 The distillery uses a 570 gallon hand-hammered copper pot still which was made by Vendome Copper and Brass of Louisville, Kentucky.
 The whiskey is mellowed through sugar maple charcoal and matured in small sized barrels.